DSupps/restaurant_sales/README.md

 ## BASIC CALCULATIONS USING AGGREGATE FUNCTIONS

+1. What zone had the most orders?
-1. What is the total amount of ordered?
+2. What is the total amount of ordered?
 2. What is the average total amount ordered?
 3. What is the Total quantity of items sold?
 4. What is the average delivery time?